plblum/jivs/README.md

 	-	`Severe` – If there are more validation rules, skip them.
 Severity=Error continues to evaluate the remaining validation rules.
 	-	`Warning` – Want to give the user some direction, but not prevent saving the data.
 -	`enabled` – A way to quickly disable the InputValidator.
--	`enablerDescriptor` and `EnablerCreator` – The *Enabler* uses a `Condition` to determine if the `InputValidator` is enabled.
+-	`enablerDescriptor` and `enablerCreator` – The *Enabler* uses a `Condition` to determine if the `InputValidator` is enabled.
 Often validation rules depend on other information for that.
 For example, you have a checkbox associated with a text box.
 Any validation rule on the text box isn’t used unless the checkbox is marked.
 You would assign a `Condition` to evaluate the value of the checkbox to the Enabler.

-Now let’s place the `InputValidatorDescriptor` into our previous example using a Model with FirstName and LastName.
+Now let’s place an `InputValidatorDescriptor` into our previous example using a Model with FirstName and LastName.
 ```ts
 [{
   type: 'Input',